-- 13.2.2.3 The level of protection provided at an aerodrome for rescue and fire fighting shall be appropriate to the aerodrome category determined using the principles in paragraphs 13.2.2.5 and 13.2.2.6 of this Manual. - 13.2.2.4 Not in use. - 13.2.2.5 The aerodrome category shall be determined from Table 13-1 of this Manual and shall be based on the longest aeroplanes normally using the aerodrome and their fuselage width. - Note To categorize the aeroplanes using the aerodrome, first evaluate their overall length and second, their fuselage width. - 13.2.2.6 If, after selecting the category appropriate to the longest aeroplane's overall length, that aeroplane's fuselage width is greater than the maximum width in Table 13-1 of this Manual, column 3 for that category, then the category for that aeroplane shall actually be one category higher. - Note 1 -See guidance in the Airport Services Manual, Part 1 for categorizing aerodromes, including those for all-cargo aircraft operations, for rescue and fire fighting purposes. - Note 2 Guidance on training of personnel, rescue equipment for difficult environment and other facilities and services for rescue and fire fighting is given in ICAO Annex 14, Vol.I, Attachment A, Section 18 and in the Airport Services Manual, Part 1.
+- 13.2.2.3 The level of protection provided at an aerodrome for rescue and fire fighting shall be appropriate to the aerodrome category determined using the principles in paragraphs 13.2.2.5 and 13.2.2.6 of this Manual. - 13.2.2.4 Not in use. - 13.2.2.5 The aerodrome category shall be determined from Table 13-1 of this Manual and shall be based on the longest aeroplanes normally using the aerodrome and their fuselage width.

+Note - To categorize the aeroplanes using the aerodrome, first evaluate their overall length and second, their fuselage width.

+13.2.2.6 If, after selecting the category appropriate to the longest aeroplane's overall length, that aeroplane's fuselage width is greater than the maximum width in Table 13-1 of this Manual, column 3 for that category, then the category for that aeroplane shall actually be one category higher.

+Note 1 -See guidance in the Airport Services Manual, Part 1 for categorizing aerodromes, including those for all-cargo aircraft operations, for rescue and fire fighting purposes.

+Note 2 - Principles and procedures on training, including training programmes and competence checks, are specified in the PANS-Aerodromes (Doc 9981).
+Further guidance on the training of personnel, rescue equipment for difficult environment and other facilities and services for rescue and fire fighting is given in ICAO Annex 14, Vol.I, Attachment A, Section 18 and in the Airport Services Manual, Part 1.

-Aerodrome drome Aeroplane overall length
+Aerodrome Aeroplane overall length Maximum

 Category fuselage

 width

 (1) (2) (3)

 1 0 m up to but not including 9 m 2 m

 2 9 m up to but not including 12 m 2 m

 3 12 m up to but not including 18 m 3 m

 4 18 m up to but not including 24 m 4 m

 5 24 m up to but not including 28 m 4 m

 6 28 m up to but not including 39 m 5 m

 7 39 m up to but not including 49 m 5 m

 8 49 m up to but not including 61 m 7 m

 9 61 m up to but not including 76 m 7 m

 10 76 m up to but not including 90 m 8 m